 Individual Researcher’s Sites

-In this section we are listing a number of individual sites that we feel are quite well done.
+In this section we list a number of individual sites that we feel are well done.
+Most scientists have sites set up by their academic department but those often contain little more than contact information, very brief politically correct information on research and perhaps a CV and a list of publications.
 We favor sites that are created and maintained by the individuals themselves, not their departments, and which contain detailed research descriptions (not just brief summaries), useful figures, links to other sites, and personal information that help us see the researcher as a person.
-Many of the sites we’ve selected may seem a bit simple when first viewed, but their richness is revealed when links (sometimes very subtle due to the playful nature of scientists) are followed.
+It is our opinion that a multi-layered site reveals the richness of the researcher’s personality and lab group.
+We feel that potential students might be attracted to those that take the time to set up a rich site over simple cookie-cutter sites.
+Many of the sites we have selected may seem a bit simple when first viewed, but their richness is revealed when links (sometimes very subtle due to the playful nature of scientists) are followed.
 Many more Web sites will be found in the “Nicelist” Web site maintained by one of us (LO) (http://bioenergy.asu.edu/photosyn/nicelist.html).
 All sites are listed alphabetically by the researcher’s last name.
 We apologize in advance to those we may have missed and will add new links to the online version as we discover them.
 Feel free to let us know of any amazing sites you create or run across.

 John F. Allen (http://queenmaryphotosynthesis.org/~john/index.html) contains much useful information.
 His older site (http://jfa.bio.qmul.ac.uk/~john/webstar/john/index.html).
 A deceptively simple site that contains quiet links to many areas of photosynthesis, as well as interesting private places.
 There are tours; there is animation; and there is music.
 John Allen was one of the very first photosynthesis researchers to have his own Web site.